You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

-Clicking on Define skill areas brings you to the main page of your test.
+For now, click on Define skill areas to visit the main page of your test.

 Before you define your skill areas, you should decide how many questions your test will have.
-In the screenshot above, you see that the default number of questions for a 10-minute test is 20.
-You can change that number to 15 or 25 from the drop-down menu that appears when you click on the number 20 in the top right-hand corner and using the drop-down menu.
+In the screenshot above, you can see that the default number of questions for a 10-minute test is 15.
+You can change that number to 12 or 20 by clicking on the number 15 in the top right-hand corner and using the drop-down menu.

-Once you set the number of questions, you can click on each skill area to define it.
+Once you’ve set the number of questions, you can add skill areas and click on each skill area to define it.
 We automatically create four skill areas for you to start with, but you can remove any unneeded skill areas by clicking on the x at the end of each row, or add more by clicking the Add another skill area button.

-You can ignore the Preview Questions area.
-We use that to show sample questions for the tests in our test library, and it doesn't apply for tests you create for your own use.
+Tip.
+You can ignore the Preview Questions area in this section.
+This is only used to show sample questions for the tests in our test library.
+This will not apply to any tests you create.

 Creating the contents of your test

-To ensure your test covers its topic fully and evaluates candidates on the right skills, we recommend creating the contents of your test by following these steps:
+To ensure your test covers its topic comprehensively, we recommend creating the contents of your test by following these simple steps: